Table of Contents

 3. Shoe Deodorizer Spray

-One of the most effective remedies is simple: Wear the right shoes.
+One of the most effective home remedies for smelly shoes is simple: wear the right shoes.
 The best shoes for stinky feet are made from leather or breathable fabric.
 These materials allow moisture to vent to the outside world.
-Avoid shoes made of vinyl or other man-made materials.
+Avoid shoes made of vinyl or other manmade materials.
 Non-breathable shoes act to prevent moisture dissipation and evaporation.
 And once you unlace those babies, you and anybody in the area will be reaching for a gas mask.